openlibraryenvironment/reshare-analytics/sql/report_queries/consortial_requesting/README.md

 ## Report Details

-Brief description: This report provides numbers of requests between institutions across the consortium.
+Brief description: This report provides numbers of filled requests between institutions across the consortium.

 NOTE: The display format does not match the SME mockup, but will display as desired if using the [ReShare Reports Portal](https://github.com/indexdata/reshare-reports-portal).